leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/properties/layers.rst

 .. tip::

-   Sometimes the layers that your are not working on could be a distraction, you can activate *Fade Layers* in overlays to control the opacity of the non active layers.
+   Sometimes the layers you are not working on can be a distraction.
+   Activate *Fade Layers* in overlays to control the opacity of the non-active layers.
    See :doc:`Overlays </editors/3dview/display/overlays>` for more information.

 .. _bpy.types.GPencilLayer.mask_layer: